Skip to Content

 8. Prepare your containers for gardening

-If you grow plats in containers, take some time to clean out your garden pots.
+If you grow plants in containers, take some time to clean out your garden pots.
 Empty last year’s soil and dried roots, and give them a quick wash if needed.

-You can also decide what you’ll plant in which container, as well as where you’ll be placing them.
+You can also decide what you’ll plant in which container and where you’ll be placing them.

 9. Create a garden planting calendar

-Investing some time now will ensure your garden will be well planned and you won’t scramble at the last minute to find a plant you really wanted or needed.
+Investing some time now will ensure your garden will be well planned, and you won’t scramble at the last minute to find a plant you want or need.

 It will also save you some money if you plan your garden and shop accordingly.
 And, of course, your garden will be organized and not haphazardly planted at the last minute and without any thought.

-Now that you know how to get your garden ready for spring, get out your garden planner and start planning!
+Now that you know how to prepare your garden for spring, get out your garden planner and start planning!

 Don’t forget to enjoy the first blooms that come up in your yard unexpectedly 😉